$50 Off Any Repair

 2. Clear Debris and the Air Filters

-Clear the dirt, dust, and debris from around the HVAC system using a vacuum cleaner.
-Look for bent fins and apparent signs of wear and damage.
-Proceed to clean the condenser fins, which is the starting point of debris.
 Use a soft paintbrush to gently clear any stuck debris and a vacuum cleaner to suck away all that dust.
 Check for plants or any other objects that might have become lodged in the fins.
-Keep at least 3 feet of the surrounding area clear from any objects.
+Keep at least 3 feet of the surrounding area clear of any objects.

 maintenance cleaning air conditioner wall with blower bedroom office room